guitarvydas/play/kai/obsidian-thoughts.md

 current usage
 - markdown editor
-- Excalidraw plugin to create cketcher and drawings to communicate ideas -- using draw.io for odin0D work (drawing compiler)
+- Excalidraw plugin to create sketches and drawings to communicate ideas -- using draw.io for odin0D work (drawing compiler)
-- publish for bloggint
+- publish for blogging

 ---